sparkney/danceguide/index.md

 }
 ```

-Finally, we create a standard action for viewing our page.
+Finally, we create a standard action for viewing our ajax page.

 ```java
 import com.sparkney.dance.core.*;